Introducing Nuemark: A Markdown dialect for rich, interactive content

 Driven by Web Components

-Some components are isomorphic meaning that the content is rendered on the server side for search engines and the behavior of the component is spiced up with with client-side JavaScript.
+Some components are isomorphic meaning that the content is rendered on the server side for search engines and the behavior of the component is spiced up with client-side JavaScript.

 Nuemark uses the standard is attribute to tell the browser that a particular HTML structure should be spiced up with a Web Component.
 For example, the [tabs] component is implemented as follows: